Your New Kitten

 Congratulations on your new kitten!
 A house with a frisky kitten is a fun house indeed.
 There's nothing quite like watching your new family member discover their surroundings, full of wonder and mischief!
 We at Corona Community Veterinary Hospital are committed to providing new kitten owners with valuable tools and information to ensure a long healthy life ahead.

 At the bottom of this page you will find links to documents you can read now, or print and read later at your convenience.
 They are full of wonderful information, such as what to expect with your new kitten, preventative care recommendations and more.
-We hope you enjoy the information, and remember, we offer the first well pet kitten exam at no charge!
+We hope you enjoy the information.
 Schedule an Appointment today.

 Checkup with the Doctor